JeffersonLab/clas12-env/README.md

 `module use /cvmfs/oasis.opensciencegrid.jlab.org/jlab/hallb/clas12/sw/modulefiles`

 ### Special Modules
-Most modules here just update one's environment for a single, particular software package, by adding that package's directory to some runtime executable/library search path(s).
+Most modules here just update one's environment for a single, particular software package, by adding that package's location(s) to some runtime executable/library search path(s).
 These modules below are a bit different:
 * clas12
   * loads a bunch of other modules to provide a full CLAS12 environment in one shot
 * geant4